 We have experience in preparing the documents needed to process the transfer of property from custodian trusts to super funds.
 We can assist regardless of where your property is situated.
 We look after the process from go to whoa, so you don’t have to track down multiple people to do each different aspect of the transfer.

-If you would like more information about transferring a property or winding up your custodian trust, contact Louise Russo on 0406 410 878 or by email to firstname.lastname@example.org.
+If you would like more information about transferring a property or winding up your custodian trust, contact us on 1300 654 590 or email firstname.lastname@example.org.

 1 Quoted duty amounts are correct as at 1 November 2017.